bxdoan/bxdoan/README.md

 <div align="center">

-> Whatever you can do, or dream you can, begin it.
-Boldness has genius, power and magic in it.
+> Few things can help an individual more than to place responsibility on him, and to let him know that you trust him.

-> — Johann Wolfgang von Goethe —
+> — Booker T. Washington —

 </div>